RobinTheHood/hook-point-manager/README.md

 $hookPointManager->update();
 ```

+After that you can use all default hook points.

+#### Add a new default hook point
+If you need a new default hook point, you can add one.
+First check whether there is already a default hook point that fits you needs.
+To add a new default hook point go to the directory */new_files/vendor-no-composer/robinthehood/HookPointManager/Classes/DefaultHookPoints/* and add your new hook point there.
+After that you have to make a pull request, so that every user and developer can use your new hook point.

 ### Create your own very special Hook Point (not recommended)
 If you need a very special hook point, you can create your own without a Pull Request.
+For example: because no one wants your new default pull request hook point and your pull request is refused 😢🥺.
 This hook point is only usable for you, your projects and your module.
 This is **not recommended** if you can avoid it with a default hook point.
 You can find default hook points in */new_files/vendor-no-composer/robinthehood/HookPointManager/Classes/DefaultHookPoints/* or add a new default hook point with a pull request.
 If you still need your very super special hook point you can use the following code:

 ```php
 $hookPointManager = new HookPointManager();